Reach Your Next Milestone With New Scoro

 Product custom fields improvement

 The product autosuggest now includes product custom fields when adding products on sales and purchase documents.
 For example, you can create a custom field and apply it to both product and invoice lines.
-Then add a product to the product database and fill in the custom field (e.g. with a description about the product or service).
+Then add a product to the product database and fill in the custom field (e.g. with a description of the product or service).
 Now, when adding this product on sales or purchase documents, the data on the custom field is also added to the product line.

 Custom fields: Custom field values of a contact added to a quote